-Today, it can be quite difficult to get hold of some cryptocurrency.
-This means that many people who want to get into crypto are put off by the various steps it can take.
-Newer users don’t always want to, or simply can’t, verify their identity by sending sensitive documents to strange people or companies online.
+Today, it can be quite difficult to get hold of some cryptocurrencies.
+This means that many people who want to get into crypto are put off by the various steps the process might involve.
+Newer users don’t always want to, or simply can’t verify their identity by sending sensitive documents to strangers or companies online.

-What’s more, huge numbers of people from the developing world couldn’t sign up to exchange because they don’t have any form of identification or a bank account to buy cryptocurrencies with.
+What’s more, huge numbers of people from the developing world couldn’t sign up on exchanges because they don’t have any form of identification or a bank account to buy cryptocurrencies with.

 Then there are the fees.
 Services like Coinbase charge large fees for buying cryptocurrencies.
 This makes it even less likely that poorer users in developing nations would buy digital currencies.
 This is unfortunate because digital currencies could have some of the greatest impacts in these countries.